C-Chads/tinygl/README.md

 The changelog is as such:

-* Disabled all non-RGBA rendering modes.
-The only supported mode is now RGBA.
+* Disabled 8, 15, and 24 bit rendering modes.
+16 and 32 are the only supported rendering modes (Coincidentally, they are also the fastest)

 * Implemented new functions and some of GL 1.1's prototypes including polygon stipple.